Lekksha23/Lekksha23/README.md

 <h2 align="center"> Hi there I'm Aleksey 👋 <h2>

 ### I'm a C# /.NET Developer
-- 🚀 Graduated from VOENMECH with a degree in Instrumentation of Spacecraft
+- 🚀 Graduated from VOENMECH with a bachelor's degree in Instrumentation of Spacecraft
-- 💪 Graduated from DevEducation IT-college with a degree of back-end development
+- 💪 Graduated from DevEducation IT-college and passed internship in XCritical company
 - 🌍 I speak Russian (native), English (B2)
-- 🥅 Currently learning C#, SQL and Javascript
+- 🥅 Currently learning Javascript
 - 📫 Telegram: https://t.me/alevsey

 ## Languages and Tools: